nickovalles/weather-dashboard/README.md

-# weather-dashboard
+# Weather-Dashboard-App
 ## Created by Nicolas Ovalles

 -----

 ## Purpose of Site

 The site effectively allows users to plan their days by viewing the current day weather and looking ahead with a 5-day forecast.
-Features include the ability to view based on city. <br/>
+Features include the ability to view based on city. <br/> <br/>
 The site has a codebase that follows accessibility standards so that it is optimized for search engines.

 -----